BoltApp/bolt-demandware-managed/README.md

 ```

 5. From the top-level `/bolt-demandware-managed` folder, run `npm run build`
-6. From the top-level `/bolt-demandware-managed` folder, run `npm run uploadCartridge`
+6. From the top-level `/bolt-demandware-managed` folder, run `npm run upload:all`

 Note: if you upload the bolt cartridge with a new `code-version`, you need to re-run step 5 and 6.